KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + You must have sourced the build environment setup script (i.e. `oe-init-build-env`) found in the Build Directory.

-+ You need to have the build artifacts already available, which typically means that you must have already created an image using the Openembedded build system (e.g. `core-image-minimal`).
++ You need to have the build artifacts already available, which typically means that you must have already created an image using the Openembedded build system (例如 `core-image-minimal`).
 While it might seem redundant to generate an image in order to create an image using Wic, the current version of Wic requires the artifacts in the form generated by the OpenEmbedded build system.

 + You must build several native tools, which are built to run on the build system:
 ```